baihuaxie/baihuaxie.github.io/_posts/2021-05-08-Convolutional-Neural-Tangent-Kernels.md

 3. Draw two random variables $$u,v\sim N(0,\Lambda)$$ and compute the expectation on the last line of the equation above; In practice expectation can be approximated by tricks like Monte-Carlo sampling; in Arora paper the authors proposed a smart trick to compute the expectation more efficiently and accurately;
 4. Repeat 2-3 until $$h=L$$;

+For step 2., one question is not very clear to me from Lee et al: the expectation should in fact be taken over the joint multivariate Gaussian characterized by the covariance matrix conditioned on _all_ input samples; however here we are only counting the two input samples for the covariance (so the matrix is $$2\times2$$ instead of $$N\times N$$, where $$N$$ is number of samples), ignoring other samples; is there a particular reason for this simplification?

 In summary, the essence of the GP view of neural networks is an iteratively procedure to build approximations to the network's outputs.
-The procedure was adapted in the NTK formulation to be used to compute the NTK kernels.
+This procedure was adapted in the NTK formulation to be used to compute the NTK kernels.

 We have seen three implications that follows directly from the assumption that the network's width goes to infinity: